pgomez-r/inception/guide/08_DOCKER_MARIADB.md

 ## Step 4.
 Configuration of docker-compose

-We continue to edit our docker-compose.yml, taking into account what we said about .env variables before.
+We continue to edit our docker-compose.yml, taking into account what we said about `.env` variables before.

 ```
   mariadb:
     build:
-      context: .
+      context: ./requirements/mariadb
-      dockerfile: mariadb/Dockerfile
+      dockerfile: Dockerfile
       args:
         DB_NAME: ${DB_NAME}
         DB_USER: ${DB_USER}
         DB_PASS: ${DB_PASS}
-        DB_ROOT: ${DB_ROOT}
     container_name: mariadb
-    ports:
-      - "3306:3306"
-    restart: always
 ```
 As we can see, our permals are passed to ARG through the args section in the build section.
 They can only be transmitted here, because they are launched only during the build and are not present in the image, unlike ENV, which are transmitted through the environment section already inside the service.